Questioned document examination: Certification

 Due to the nature of certification, there are many bodies that provide this service.
 Most provide certification to individuals from a particular country or geographic area.
 In some places, the term accreditation may be used instead of certification.
 Either way, in the present context, it refers to the assessment of an examiner's competency and qualifications by an independent (third-party) organization of professionals.

 Forensic Science Society (UK)

 The Forensic Science Society (UK) provided its members, not limited to UK residents, with the opportunity to obtain a Professional Postgraduate Diploma in forensic disciplines, including Questioned Document Examination, and to use the postnominal 'FSSocDip'.
 The program was accredited by the University of Strathclyde.

 American Board of Forensic Document Examiners

 The American Board of Forensic Document Examiners, Inc. (ABFDE) provides third-party certification for professional forensic document examiners from Canada, Mexico, the United States of America, Australia and New Zealand.
-The ABFDE is accredited by the Forensic Specialties Accreditation Board.
+The ABFDE is accredited by the Forensic Specialties Accreditation Board (FSAB).

 Board of Forensic Document Examiners

 The US Board of Forensic Document Examiners (BFDE) provides certification of forensic document examiners.
-The BFDE is accredited by the Forensic Specialties Accreditation Board, which does not have any international affiliations.
+The BFDE is accredited by the Forensic Specialties Accreditation Board (FSAB), but its status was temporarily suspended between March 1 and June 1, 2026.